INTELLIGENCE DELUSION

 Brij Sachdeva

-A vicious circle is a phenomenon in which A leads to B and B, in turn leads to A. Your strength of mind leads to success and your success, in turn, leads to more strength of mind.
+A virtuous cycle is a phenomenon in which A leads to B and B, in turn leads to A. Strength of mind leads to success and success, in turn, leads to more strength of mind.
 The more the strength of mind, the more the success; the more the success, the more the strength of mind.
 Now, the success takes charge and the success itself starts succeeding.
-You might have heard the proverb 'NOTHING SUCCEEDS LIKE SUCCESS.'
-It is not the man or his intelligence that succeeds.
+You might have heard the proverb NOTHING SUCCEEDS LIKE SUCCESS.
+It is not necessarily the man or his intelligence that succeeds.
 Man or his intelligence succeeds only once in a while.
 Mostly it is the success that succeeds again and again.
 And the same is true about the failure.
-'NOTHING FAILS LIKE FAILURE.'
-It is not the man or his intelligence that fails.
+NOTHING FAILS LIKE FAILURE.
+It is not necessarily the man or his intelligence that fails.
 Man fails only once in a while.
 Mostly it is the failure that fails again and again.

-When we say that one person is more intelligent than others, it is like comparing two icebergs by looking at their visible tips.
+When we say that a person is more intelligent than others, it is like comparing two icebergs by looking at their visible tips.
 You can go on comparing the tips of icebergs and judging their visible part.
 But the invisible part of an iceberg is so vast and significant that it can break apart huge ships in no time.
 Titanic, the largest ship ever, at the time of its entering into service, collided with an iceberg and was damaged so severely that it sank into the deep ocean along with 1500 people.

 The intelligence of a person is like the visible tip of an iceberg.
-We can notice only the socially active utilitarian part of one's intelligenceIf your intelligence is working more because of the richness of your totality or due to some other supportive environmental factors, it need not necessarily mean that you are more intelligent than others.
+We can notice only the socially active utilitarian part of one's intelligence.
+If your intelligence is working more because of the richness of your totality or due to some other supportive environmental factors, it need not necessarily mean that you are more intelligent than others.

 Comments